cveda/cveda_mri/README.md

 ##### `protocols`

-MRI protocols used by each acquisiton centres, when possible in the form of an EDX file for Siemens scanners and an ExamCard for Philips scanner, and as a human-readable export in PDF or text format.
+MRI protocols used by each acquisiton centres, when possible in the form of an EDX file for Siemens scanners or an ExamCard for Philips scanners, and as a human-readable export in PDF or text format.

 ##### `qc`